ecilasun/tinysys/software/samples/hellodebugger/README.md

 First step is to create a copy of this folder under the samples directory, and rename it to match your project title.

-After this, you'll want to rename the output file names from `starthere` to your project name in the Makefile.
+After this, you'll want to rename the output file names from `hellodebugger` to your project name in the Makefile.

 Once that is out of the way, we can begin!